Diabetes and COVID-19: 5 tips to stay well during the pandemic

 If you or anyone in your home experience these symptoms, get tested.
 Drive-up testing is available on the UT Southwestern campus at the Bass Administrative and Clinical Center with a referral from a UT Southwestern doctor.

 Parkland Hospital offers drive-up testing by appointment only.
 Call the COVID-19 Patient Line at 214-590-8060 to request an appointment.
-Testing is also available at the American Airlines Center without a doctor's referral.

 Call 911 and go to the hospital immediately if you experience any of these symptoms: